Fair Trade USA, Rainforest Alliance coffee certification soars

-NEW YORK Coffee beans from farms certified as environmentally and socially responsible by Fair Trade USA and Rainforest Alliance reached a record high in 2012.
+NEW YORK, April 19 Coffee beans from farms certified as environmentally and socially responsible by Fair Trade USA and Rainforest Alliance reached a record high in 2012.

 Fair Trade certified imports to the United States and Canada rose to a record high in 2012 of 163 million lbs, up 18 percent from 2011, Oakland, California-based Fair Trade USA said.